DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Dialogue Interaction System.md

 # What is a Dialogue Interaction?

 - A dialogue interaction is a list of *"Dialogue Lines"* from one or more characters.
+- The dialogue interaction will simply iterate through this list of dialogue lines.
 - During these interactions, there is no user input into what is said.
 These interactions are predefined.

 ### Dialogue Line